Need Professional Help?

 Adding a line of credit

-1. Click on the Forecast section, and then click Financing:
+1. In the Forecast Overview click Financing:

 Forecast section financing highlighted.png